 The Modern Day Vintage

-The evolution of the Trevor James 'RAW' and 'RAW XS' Signature Custom saxophones stems from a meticulous journey spanning over two years of rigorous testing, extensive discussions, and in-depth research with saxophonists across the globe.
-These musicians shared a common desire for an authentic vintage sound combined with the visual charm of a gracefully aged instrument.
+The development of the Trevor James ‘RAW’ and ‘RAW XS’ Signature Custom saxophones came from over two years of detailed testing, player feedback, and ongoing discussions with saxophonists across the UK, Europe, and the USA.
+What came through consistently was a desire for a more open, vintage-leaning sound, combined with an instrument that felt settled and familiar from the outset.

 'RAW' model